 Meet Jim and learn about the Mobile Multi-Sensory Room's accessibility features.

 Meet Saajin and learn about the Mobile Multi-Sensory Room's calming features.

 Here is some of the equipment you will find inside our mobile multi-sensory environment.
 Please note that due to current COVID-19 health restrictions, fabric items that require frequent laundering may not be available to you during your session.

 The Mobile Multi-sensory Room is a true community resource; in addition to its use in NSDRC programming, our friendly and reliable facilitators will travel across the Lower Mainland to share it with others.

-When the mobile multi-sensory room is ready for bookings, we will update this page.
 If you have specific questions we haven't covered here, please contact Kathleen Jessop at email@example.com.

 Thank you to our Mobile Multi-sensory Room sponsors

 Each of us has a role to play in creating the community we want to live, work and play in.
 Join our email list to keep up to date on NSDRC news.
 Let's build a better community together!

 North Vancouver, BC

 The NSDRC was started by a group of families in 1976.
 In the years since, we have worked for a "Community for All" by developing and providing community housing, infant development programs, youth groups, community-based services, and information and advocacy.